pkiraly/marc-pipeline/README.md

 processing multiple files

+1. `toXml.sh` - convert binary MARC files in `marc` directory to XML with `yaz-marcdump`, then split the files with `splitXml.php`.
+Each new file contains maximum 10.000 records.
 1. `toJson.sh` - convert XML files in `splitted` directory with Catmandu.
 Moves converted files to `converted` and .json to `raw`